pingcap/docs-tidb-operator/en/configure-a-tidb-cluster.md

 Different components of a TiDB cluster have different disk requirements.
 Before deploying a TiDB cluster, select the appropriate storage class for each component according to the storage classes supported by the current Kubernetes cluster and usage scenario.

-For the production environment, local storage is recommended.
+For the production environment, local storage is recommended for TiKV.
 The actual local storage in Kubernetes clusters might be sorted by disk types, such as `nvme-disks` and `sas-disks`.

 For demonstration environment or functional verification, you can use network storage, such as `ebs` and `nfs`.